Abdul Al Salam Al Hilal: Children's death

 On April 23, 2009, Yemeni newspapers reported two of the four children of Guantanamo captive "Abdul Salam Al Hilam" were killed, in his home, by the explosion of a hand grenade.

 The two boys were reported to be nine and eleven years old, and ten and eleven years old.
 They were reported to have died when playing with the grenade.

 In 2008, camp authorities started to allow compliant captives to make an annual phone call home.

 The Yemen Post reports that Al Hila's sons died just two days after his call.

 Assassination fears

 On August 1, 2009, the Saba News reported that in a phone call after his son's death he told his family that he feared he would be assassinated in Guantanamo.
 He told his family not to believe accounts that he committed suicide if he should die in Guantanamo.

 On May 17, 2010, Saba News reported Al Hilah's family had recently received a letter where he wrote he believed camp authorities had a new plan to assassinate him.

+Release

+Al-Hilah and 10 other detainees were transferred to Oman on January 6, 2025.